-Academic librarians manage, organise, evaluate and disseminate information, providing support to members of an academic community including students, researchers and lecturing staff.
+As an academic librarian you'll manage, organise, evaluate and disseminate information, providing support to members of an academic community including students, researchers and lecturing staff.

-They may be responsible for a specific academic subject, developing specialist knowledge and other functions, such as:
+You may be responsible for a specific academic subject, developing specialist knowledge and other functions, such as:

-- resource ordering;
+- resource ordering

-- specialist collections;
+- specialist collections

-- ICT systems;
+- ICT systems

 - library projects.

-- learning resources manager;
+- learning support librarian

 - subject librarian.